Getting Started Guide

 Step 4: Hiring

 - On Campus Hire: Once you have selected a student(s), complete the appropriate hiring forms required by Human Resources and submit to HR.
 Download those forms here: http://www.luc.edu/hr/forms_newemp.shtml.
+NOTE: Students are hired much like FT University Employees, the hiring paperwork is centralized within HR.

 - Off Campus Hire: If you hired a student seeking to use a Federal Work-Study award, you MUST have a Community-based Federal Work-Study contract with our department.
 If you hired a student who does not want or need a work-study position, proceed with your standard hiring process.